Top 5 functional requirements for your ecommerce site

-- Ease of use in the checkout flow — Focus on ease of use; ensure you don’t introduce any unnecessary steps to complete the purchase.
+- Ease of use in the checkout flow — Focus on ease of use; don’t introduce unnecessary steps to complete the purchase.
 Strive for a one-click experience.

 - Personalization — A third-party personalization tool integrated into your ecommerce platform can influence your sales by up to 59% percent.

-- Accessibility — Follow the universal guidelines provided and implement your accessibility standard to include all shoppers.
+- Accessibility — Follow the universal guidelines and implement your accessibility standard to include all shoppers

 Site speed is King (or Queen)

 How fast and available is your site?
-Shoppers expect lightning speed load times, here are a few stats to help you understand how important this impact is:
+Shoppers expect lightning-fast load times; here are a few stats to help you understand how important this impact is:

-- for every extra second your site takes to load can decrease customer satisfaction by 16%, and a drop in conversion rates by up to 7%.
+- Every extra second your site takes to load can decrease customer satisfaction by 16% and decrease conversion rates by up to 7%.

 - and 40% of customers will abandon your site if the page takes longer than 3 seconds to populate.

-Google cares too; your site's ranking and relevance move based on site speed/response time.
+Google cares.
+Your search engine ranking and relevance move based on site speed and response time.
 Check out Google’s site speed tool to evaluate where you’re at.